 The future of digital health

 In Africa, the mobile phone leapt past copper cable, then mobile money leapt over retail banking.
-Now Living Goods, Last Mile Health, BRAC and many others are using mobile tools to help Africa rapidly reinvent health systems.
+Now Last Mile Health and Living Goods, alongside longstanding partners like Medic Mobile and BRAC, are using mobile tools to help Africa rapidly reinvent health systems.
 These organizations use the disruptive power of mobile technology to empower thousands of community health workers who provide home delivery on demand for life-saving health products and services.

 Digital powered community health workers deliver health services to families in their own neighbourhoods.
 Equipped with a new generation of health apps using artificial intelligence, these health workers can treat the most common deadly diseases, employ advanced field-based diagnostics, provide expert support for pregnancies and newborns, offer home-based family planning and track down under-immunized kids.
 Before mobile technology, you would need at least a four-year nursing degree to offer these services in most countries.
 The annual cost to support nurses can run from $5,000 to $100,000.
 With today’s technology, we can train community health workers in these life-saving skills in just a few short weeks, and support them for less than $2,000 per year.
 By taking advantage of digital technology, these frontline health workers have the potential to save millions of lives at a far faster and lower cost than ever before.